Accounts Payable: Paying Non-Payroll Expenses

 For more details see the topic entitled Paying Nonresident Alien Contractors/Payees and Tax Treaty Eligibility for Nonresident Alien Independent Contractors.

 The University of Minnesota is exempt from sales tax on the purchase of most goods and services pursuant to Minnesota Statutes Section 297A.70, Subdivision 2, Purchases made with the University procurement card or payments made with a University-issued check satisfy the State’s requirement for use of the Minnesota Certificate of Exemption.
-In the rare instance when an individual pays for goods or services with his or her own funds (cash, check, credit card), they must pay the associated sales tax and may not use the Certificate (i.e., may not claim a sales tax exemption).
+In the rare instance when an individual pays for goods or services with the individual's own funds (cash, check, credit card), they must pay the associated sales tax and may not use the Certificate (i.e., may not claim a sales tax exemption).
 Individuals improperly using the University’s tax exemption may be subject to a fine from the State of Minnesota in the amount of $100 per transaction.

 Federal Excise Tax Exemption